Zvezda Shipbuilding Complex: History

-Since 1960s the Zvezda shipyard was used as a base for commissioning of nuclear submarines which were built at Shipyard № 199 in Komsomolsk-on-Amur.
+Since the 1960s the Zvezda shipyard was used as a base for commissioning of nuclear submarines which were built at Shipyard № 199 in Komsomolsk-on-Amur.

 At the end of the Cold War, the Zvezda shipyard was used to decommission Soviet nuclear submarines, with funding and support from the US and Canada under the Nunn–Lugar Cooperative Threat Reduction initiative.

 Following the decommissioning work, there were plans to expand and redevelop the shipyard to construct larger new ships.
 Work on the latest attempt at expansion began in 2009; the Russian government has criticised delays and threatened to hand control of the project to third parties, perhaps including Rosneft and Gazprom.
 In the longer term, the shipyard may be opened up to foreign investors as part of a broader plan to make the Russian shipbuilding industry capable of competing with shipbuilders in other countries.

 When the expansion is complete, the shipyard would be able to build ships up to 360m and 250,000dwt.

 In November 2024, it was announced that Rosneft and VTB had begun negotiations on incorporating the Zvezda Shipbuilding Complex into the state-owned United Shipbuilding Corporation (USC).
 However, in March 2025 it was announced that the merger had been cancelled as the USC did not have the necessary funds.